tofutech/yadwaita-shell/README.md

 # Installation

+Run Makefile

+or

-Drag and drop into /home/username/.themes
+Drag and drop into `/home/username/.themes`